-I’ve helped clients with many challenges.
+I’ve helped clients with many communication challenges.
 From speaking to social skills to selling, and more.

 One of the main recurring themes through all of them has been complication.

 When we are confused by something, we have a tendency to complicate it.
 We over-think something as simple as having a conversation.

 We develop theoretical frameworks and methodologies and complex narratives with all sorts of “rules” about what to do and what not to do.